-If you want to know how python is real-world project implementations, you should look at case studies published by organizations.
-Following are some of the case studies that will help you gain more insights into automation using python.
+If you want to know how Python is real-world DevOps project implementations, you should look at case studies published by organizations.
+Following are some of the case studies that will help you gain more insights into automation using Python.

 Python For DevOps FAQs

 Python is one of the best programming languages for Automation in DevOps.
 DevOps teams use Python for automating repetitive tasks, infrastructure provisioning, and API-driven deployments.
 CI/CD workflows and much more.

 Should I learn Golang or Python for DevOps?